-College of Ministry Program: Internship - Ministerial Credits: 3 Prerequisite(s): Internship Prep Prerequisite Note(s): Junior status & Internship Student Application approval required.
+Program: Internship - Ministerial Credits: 3

+Prerequisite Note(s): Junior status & Internship Student Application approval required.

 The Campus Missions Practicum replaces the regular Church Ministries Core Internship.
 The practicum is less intensive but much longer, covering a minimum of two years.
 The practicum will require ongoing participation in a local Chi Alpha ministry, including training events which Chi Alpha student leaders on the secular campuses experience as a normal part of their leadership development.
 In addition, the practicum will expose the student to the national structure and personnel of Chi Alpha.
 See the Campus Missions major and/or your advisor for more details.